The Vacant Property Problem

 Homeowners also pay the price

-Homeowners in communities with vacant properties are negatively impacted financially.
+The true costs to communities with vacant properties affect homeowners who take on the financial burden associated with abandoned buildings and crimes that take place.
 Studies reveal that property values are decreased in neighborhoods with vacant properties.
 In addition to plunging property values, homes in close proximity to abandoned properties often times have higher insurance premiums.
 Higher premiums are assessed due to the risks associated with abandoned properties.

 Steel Door and Window Guards Stop Break-ins

 A vacancy not properly secured only exasperates these problems.
+The issue raised by a lack of security is what should be done with abandoned buildings to reduce or eliminate these problems.
 In distressed neighborhoods, the only sure way to stop break-ins and reduce crime is with DAWGS steel door and window guards.
 DAWGS recently surveyed Property Investors, Rehabbers and Real Estate Professionals who have used steel door and windows guards to secure their vacant properties.
-These property stakeholders agreed that steel is most effective material when it comes to safeguarding a vacant property in distressed neighborhoods.
+These property stakeholders agreed that steel is the most effective material when it comes to safeguarding a vacant property in distressed neighborhoods.